open-rpc/spec/spec.md

 ## Method Object

 Describes the interface for the given method name.
 The method name is used as the `method` field of the JSON-RPC body.
-It therefor MUST be unique.
+It therefore MUST be unique.

 Field Name | Type | Description
 ---|:---:|---